 - Liveability: Extremely high (widely considered Asia’s most liveable country)

-In fact, Singapore is so popular among remote workers that we even have a separate guide on how to find a job in Singapore as a foreigner.
+In fact, Singapore is so popular among foreign workers that we even have a separate guide on how to find a job in Singapore as a foreigner.

 If you’re based in the US and not quite ready to travel the world while remote working, take a look at our list of the top places to work remotely within the United States.

 1. Chicago, Illinois

 This magnificent sprawling city on the shores of Lake Michigan is one of the best cities for remote workers in the country.